seankelliher/mt-washington-temps/README.md

 ## Reflection

-Mt.
-Washington is the highest peak in the Northeastern United States.
-It is 6,288 ft (1,916.6 m) above sea level and has an active weather station, the Mt.
-Washington Observatory, on its summit.
-The Observatory does not have an API to draw data from.
+The Mt.
+Washington Observatory does not have an API to draw data from.
 Instead, I downloaded the available data in a spreadsheet and store it locally.

 While building this chart I experimented with how to make the data easy to consume.
 Displaying multiple charts with a few months each seemed repetitive.
 Displaying one chart with 12 lines seemed confusing.
 I chose to display one chart, but with the ability to toggle each month on/off.
 The first six months (Jan, Feb, Mar, Apr, May, Jun) are displayed by default.